csauve/bookworm/README.md

 ### Todos and improvement ideas:
 * Heuristics and strategy
-  * Implement more unit tests for behaviour; fix the failing ones
+  * Implement more unit tests for behaviour
   * Seed the turn tree exploration with some longer term "plays" instead of just single space movements
   * Allow for chances of death instead of assumed worst case
   * If death unavoidable, prefer head-to-head